 The triangle composition method is another exciting rule.
 It uses the triangle shape formed in the scene.

 The triangle shape can be formed in different ways.
-If there are three subjects in the scene, then you can frame it in such a way the subjects form the vertices of a triangle.
-If you can connect 3 interesting points in a frame in a triangle structure, then you can use this technique.
+If there are three subjects in the scene, you can frame them so that they form the vertices of a triangle.
+If you can connect 3 interesting points in a frame in a triangle structure, you can use this technique.

-Photographer, Valerie Elash uses the triangle photo composition rule for the picture, where the three women form the 3 vertices of the triangle.
+Photographer Valerie Elash uses the triangle photo composition rule in the picture, where the three women form the 3 vertices of a triangle.

 25. Subject Isolation using Depth of Field